Repetek Biosphere State Reserve: Geography

 The landscape of the reserve is arid, with extensive ridged sand dunes some 15–20 m in height and 8–10 m in length in many areas, large areas of sand dune and valley-like depressions.
 Black saxaul (Haloxylon aphyllum), rare to most part of Central Asia covers more than 1470 km2, approximately 4.5% of the territory of the reserve.
 The soils have sandy subsoils, but some "21 trees, 104 grasses, 8 mushrooms, 1 moss, 68 soil algae and 197 fungi" grow within the reserve.

 History

 The Repetek sandy desert scientific station was organized in 1912 by the decision of the Russian Geographical Society, and the reserve was established in 1928 on the base of the scientific station.
-During the Soviet period the reserve belongs to the Institute of Deserts of the Turkmen SSR Academy of Sciences.
-The list of scientific publications concerning with the Repetek sandy desert station and the biosphere reserve since 1982 to 1991 consists of about 250 papers (30% on landscape structure and geography, 20% on botany and 50% on zoology).
+During the Soviet period the reserve belonged to the Institute of Deserts of the Turkmen SSR Academy of Sciences.
+The list of scientific publications concerning the Repetek sandy desert station and the biosphere reserve since 1982 to 1991 consists of about 250 papers (30% on landscape structure and geography, 20% on botany and 50% on zoology).

 The Institute of Deserts, Flora and Fauna of the Academy of Sciences of Turkmenistan was established in 1962 to study ways of reclaiming desert land for economic use in the reserve.
 A museum is present at the site.